arnabganguly/Kafkaconnect/HDInsightManagedKafkastandalone.md

 ![HDInsight Kafka Schema Registry](https://github.com/arnabganguly/Kafkaconnect/blob/master/images/pic10.png)

 - Using an SSH client of your choice ssh into the edge node using the **sshuser** and **password** that you set in the custom ARM script.
-You will notice that you have logged into edge node ``ed10``

-> Note:  In this the Kafka Connect standalone mode you will need to make config changes on a single edge node ed10.
+> Note:  In this the Kafka Connect standalone mode you will need to make config changes on a single edge node .

 - - In the next sections we would configure the Kafka Connect  standalone on a single edge node.

 Click  [Next ->](https://github.com/arnabganguly/Kafkaconnect/blob/master/ConfigureKafkaConnectstandalone1.md)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk0NDk3Mzc4LDE3OTIyOTgzOTksLTIxND
+eyJoaXN0b3J5IjpbLTExMDI0NzE1NjgsMTc5MjI5ODM5OSwtMj
-Q1MDU4NDMsMzA2MDk3NDgzLDExNjAxODg1ODhdfQ==
+E0NDUwNTg0MywzMDYwOTc0ODMsMTE2MDE4ODU4OF19
 -->